Skip to main content

 Continue on Error

 You can use bestAttempt to make Browserless attempt to proceed when async events fail or timeout.
 This includes things like the goto or waitForSelector properties in the JSON payload.
+With bestAttempt: true, the request will continue even if a timeout operation fails, allowing you to capture partial results.

 Example